mmry3/twitch_save_livestream_script/README.md

 * --stream-segment-timeout=15
 * --stream-segment-attempts=10

-You can change, see docs - https://streamlink.github.io/cli.html
+You can change it, see doc - https://streamlink.github.io/cli.html

 Example:
 ```